niranjanb/blog.erictreacy.github.io/_posts/2017-06-20-your-masters.md

 layout: post
 crosspost_to_medium: false
 ---
-Dear Master&#39;s student,
+## Dear Master&#39;s student, ##

-This post includes my thoughts on setting up good expectations for your master&#39;s degree in computer science.
+This post includes my thoughts on setting up good expectations for your Master&#39;s degree in computer science.

 ## Why am I writing this post? ##

-I have been teaching at Stony Brook the last two years.
+I have been teaching at <a href="https://www.cs.stonybrook.edu/">Stony Brook Computer Science Department</a> for the last two years.
 I noticed that a sizeable fraction of the  international students appear to be under high levels of undue pressure.
 Some optimize their program too much for short term goals (e.g., landing an internship, graduating within three semesters etc).
 Having been through this process myself, I understand that there are strong realistic needs and financial circumstances that pretty much force these choices.
 I also see the bad effects of these choices.

 1. Pressure -- Under pressure students seem to cut corners, in many cases leading to academic dishonesty.
 I dealt with a particularly large sample of cases in my class this past semester.
 Many of these cases are students who are actually well motivated, capable students, who seem genuinely interested in learning and developing themselves.
 2. Long term goals -- Many are not setting themselves up for longer term success.
 Despite working hard and obtaining technical skills, some don&#39;t seem to believe that they are going to be strong, impactful contributors wherever they go.